 Figure out exactly what you’re looking for.
 Identifying one or two key factors as being the most important can help you to narrow down your options.
-Check out the infographic below for some of the most common factors that determine a player’s best guitar compressor.
+Check out the infographic below for some of the most common factors that determine a player’s ideal guitar compressor.

 It’s Only About The Reviews, These Key Factors Also Need To Be Considered

 - More isn’t always better.
 The simplicity of two-dial interfaces can make them easier to adjust mid-performance and are often smaller, too.
 Consider whether you need fine tone adjustment before investing in a more complex pedal.